 You can use this straw to filter waterborne parasites, bacteria, microplastics and more from water.
 It weighs only 2 ounces and comes with a lanyard to keep it easily accessible.

-If you don’t love the idea of sticking a straw into mysterious water, consider this water bottle option.
+If you don’t love the idea of sticking a straw into mysterious water, consider this filtered water bottle option.
 Its two-stage filter uses hollow-membrane filtration and activated carbon to reduce chlorine, odor and chemicals as well as bacteria and parasites.
 It comes with a durable 1-liter bottle that is BPA-free.

 The Flex has the same two-stage filter as the Go, so it reduces levels of lead, chlorine and heavy metals and also improves the taste of your water.
-However, the Flex can be used with the included collapsible squeeze bottle, in gravity-fed filtration systems, with a hydration bladder or plastic water bottle or alone.
+However, the Flex can be used with the included collapsible squeeze bottle, in gravity-fed filtration systems, with a hydration pack or plastic water bottle or alone.

 Where to buy: Sold by Amazon